Sandelier/MangaPresence/README.md

    - You can install latest release of the extension and server in [here](https://github.com/Sandelier/MangaPresence/releases).

 2.  ### Installing MangaPresence Extension
-    - In to do list when i get the signature
+    - Go to about:addons
+    - Click the cogwheel and press "Install add-on from file"
+    - Select the xpi file from latest release.

 3. ### Creating discord bot
 	  To update discord rich presence you need an discord bot  and below is instructions to how you can create your own discord bot.